One of the easiest ways to monetize your blog is to use affiliate links.

 What Are the Requirements for Participation?

-There are no prerequisites, and it is also free for publishers.
-Once you’re a member of the network, you can apply to all of the other affiliate programs, and in my experience, the vast majority of them will approve you.
+There are no prerequisites, and it is also accessible for publishers.
+Once you’re a member of the network, you can apply to all of the other affiliate programs; in my experience, most of them will approve you.
 The primary condition is that you have a respectable website.

 How Do You Sign Up for LinkShare?